Swap to Leisure or Sports or go back to all job sectors

 You can get into this job through:

-You could do a college course like a Level 2 Certificate or Diploma in Air Cabin Crew, or study a cabin crew module as part of a broader travel and tourism course.
+You could do a college course like an introduction to cabin crew, or study a cabin crew module as part of a broader travel and tourism course.

-This will usually take 12 months to complete.
+This will take around 12 months to complete.
 You'll do on-the-job training and spend time with a college or training provider.

 You'll usually need:

 You could apply directly to airlines for a cabin crew job.
-Entry requirements vary but good customer service skills will be expected.
+Airlines set their own entry requirements, which can vary.

 You'll need to:

-Some airlines also have online career quizzes you can do to test whether working as air cabin crew is for you, before you apply.
+Certain airlines have online career quizzes you can do to test whether working as air cabin crew is for you, before you apply.

 With experience, you could progress to cabin crew supervisor or a senior air cabin crew role.

-You could also work in a ground-based job, like cabin crew training, recruitment, passenger services, marketing or sales.
+You could also work in a ground-based job, like cabin crew training, recruitment, passenger services, marketing and sales.

 You'll find details about working as air cabin crew from Careers That Move.